Reaching them requires nuance and understanding.

 Culture is a consideration.

 Beyond language, the culture of the community can influence how a message is received.
 Learning about the targeted community’s culture, food, music, and holidays can go a long way in establishing authenticity.
 Because of the diversity of origins, no two communities will be identical.
-Some markets might be distinctly representative of culture — like Cuban in Miami or Mexican in Southern California.
+Some markets might distinctly represent a particular culture — like Cuban in Miami or Mexican in Southern California.
 Understanding these distinctions can prevent embarrassing mistakes such as using a Mexican dialect when trying to reach Cubans in Florida.

 Family and community are at the heart of the Hispanic diaspora, but the family scenario may not look the same as non-Hispanic scenes.
-Creative should include multi-generational relationships but should also lean into the emotional connections to make the message more dimensional.
-Brands that can highlight the good that is the community, along with the role they can play in the lives of the target, will win.
+Creative should include multi-generational relationships but also lean into emotional connections to make the message more dimensional.
+Brands that can highlight the good that is the community and the role they can play in the lives of the target will win.

 Hispanics are digital-first consumers.

-U.S. Hispanics lead in adopting new devices, putting them ahead of the curve when it comes to digital media.
+U.S. Hispanics are leading the adoption of new devices, putting them ahead of the curve in digital media.
 Despite being vastly underserved, they are power users of mobile and over-index in video consumption.
 The opportunity to reach them is wide open.
 They consume all forms of digital content, from articles and social media to digital entertainment through streaming video and audio.
-Understanding these digital habits and connecting through the channels they use is the key to reaching them during the many hours they spend connected online.
+Understanding these digital habits and connecting through their channels is the key to reaching them during the many hours they spend connected online.

 Proven Marketing Strategies Work.

-Brands can often make the mistake of ignoring traditional marketing strategies when approaching a new audience, but proven strategies can still be effective.
+Brands often ignore traditional marketing strategies when approaching a new audience, but proven strategies can still be effective.

 Be Ready to Serve Your New Customers.

 If you successfully create effective communications and connections with your new community, you will want the experience to match your promises.
-For example, pre-identify Spanish-speaking team members if you decide to run Spanish language ads.
-Be ready to activate them as needed.
+For example, if you run Spanish-language ads, pre-identify Spanish-speaking team members and be ready to activate them as needed.
 Ensure the materials and information that aid a guest through their journey are accessible and usable in the required language.
 Ignore any of these, and you will set up your new guests for disappointment and team members for frustration.